 Bulkamid is a urethral bulking agent, consisting of 97.5% water and 2.5% polyacrylamide.
 Bulkamid is injected into the soft tissue of your urethra.
 Bulkamid achieves its bulking effect by the volume of the gel injected.
-Bulkamid is a permanenent, nonbiodegradable implant with an expected lifetime of 80 years.
 When should Bulkamid not be used?